Fluff Fest: Y2K HC Fest

 Around 1996/1997, Michal Kočan, Tomáš Kadlec, and Míra Kafka visited Ieperfest in Belgium for the first time and decided to organize their own hardcore punk festival.
 In 1999, the techno-oriented venue Exist formed in Plzeň, entrusted with the premises of a former swimming pool.
 The building included a hall with a capacity of about 500 and the adjacent ground provided a large camping area, which allowed Kočan and Kadlec to start planning Y2K HC Fest in the summer of 1999.
 They spent all their savings on the event and enlisted the help of close friends, forming the core festival crew which has stayed intact since.
 Y2K was held on 4–6 August 2000 with some 1000 attending and over 30 bands performing, including Good Clean Fun, Point of No Return, Cripple Bastards, Heaven Shall Burn, and numerous Czech ones.
 Perhaps a week prior, the police seized the premises due to Exist's connection to the drug trafficking present in the techno scene, the club's owner having been arrested.
 Finally, they allowed Kočan and Kadlec to go through with the festival and even pressured the city to grant them a camping area.
 Although the amount of work involved led the duo to decide that it would be a one-off event, they reconsidered due to positive feedback and the number of contacts they had already made.
-Kadlec has been responsible for the festival lineup ever since.
+From then on Kadlec was responsible for it.